ABOUT THIS COURSE

 - Where can I streamline?

-- What are the standards from the 2018 series?
+- What are the standards in each component?

 - Component 2: Written paper: structure and areas of knowledge

-- Handling different types of stimuli to develop students’ choreographic skills
+- What might excellent teaching of handling different types of stimuli look like to develop students’ choreographic skills?

 - How do I know when a student has reached the top of the assessment bands?

-- Teaching lower ability students to ensure success
+- Teaching lower and higher ability students to ensure success

 - Types of examination questions – what to expect and how to achieve good marks